Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.SourceGenerators/Readme.md

 1. Follow the general steps above.
 2. Add the `[LibManVersions]` attribute to your `partial` class.
 3. Run a build and an individual constant will be generated for each entry in the `libraries` array of your _libman.json_ file.
 Each array item is turned into a separate constant using the value of its `library` property.
-The part after the `@` becomes the value and the part before it becomes the constant's name using the `LibMan_{sanitized}` formula.
-Here `sanitized` is the value where `.`, `-`, and `/` characters are turned into `_` and then every other non-alphanumeric characters are stripped out to comply with C# variable naming rules.
+The part after the `@` becomes the value and the part before it becomes the constant's name using the `LibManVersions.{sanitized}` formula.
+Here `sanitized` is the name where all non-alphanumeric characters are treated as word boundaries when converting into PascalCase and removed to comply with C# variable naming rules.
 4. Use the constant in your code, full example:

     ```csharp